Skip to content ↓

 International travel

-International travel to destinations (countries, regions, or cities) designated as DOS level 1/“Exercise normal precautions” or DOS level 2/“Exercise increased caution” by the US Department of State (DOS) is permitted with no waiver required.
+International travel to destinations (countries, regions, or cities) designated as DOS level 1/“Exercise normal precautions” or DOS level 2/“Exercise increased caution” is permitted with no waiver required.

 High-risk waiver application